telefonicaid/fiware-facts/README.rst

 Usage
 =====

-Execute command "gunicorn --check-config server.py" inside the folder where you downloaded fiware-facts
+Execute command "gunicorn facts.server:app" inside the folder where you downloaded fiware-facts

 Changelog
 =========